 Ensemble 84 - Mother Courage and Her Children

 Great cultural work happens at the edges: between local and international collaboration, grassroots authenticity, and global ambition.
-We’re not interested in the neatly defined boxes or familiar comfort zones.
+We’re not interested in neatly defined boxes or familiar comfort zones.
 More interesting for us is the ability to create connections that disrupt conventional narratives and demonstrate why genuine place-making matters just as much as bold, boundary-crossing initiatives.

 Next